AnirudhDaya/Docker-for-Next/README.md

    - Provide your GitHub Personal Access Token (PAT)
    - Enter your domain name
    - Specify the path to your .env file
+   - Choose whether to set up a production branch
+   - If using production branch, specify production domain and port

 4. The CLI will:
    - Upload your environment variables as GitHub secrets
    - Generate Dockerfile and docker-compose.yml with your environment variables
-   - Create GitHub workflow for auto-deployment with your environment variables
+   - Create GitHub workflow(s) for auto-deployment with your environment variables
    - Configure your domain in the deployment files
+   - If production branch is enabled, create a separate production workflow

 ## Configuration Options